 - Around 2000 B.C., Mesopotamians were known to first celebrate New Year.
 In 46 B.C., Julius Caesar accepted January 1st as the date for New Year.

 - In 1752, England and its American colonies officially adopted January 1st as New Year.
 Some cultures, like the Romans, initially celebrated New Year every March 1st, while some went for the winter solstice or summer equinox.

 - In ancient Egypt, New Year was celebrated after the flooding of the Nile River.
 Egyptians were guided by the visibility of the brightest star Sirius.
-This phenomenon is also known as the heliacal rising that usually occurs mid-July.
-They celebrated the festival of Wepet Renpet, which means opening of the year.
+This phenomenon is also known as the heliacal rising usually occurs in mid-July.
+They celebrated the festival of Wepet Renpet, which means the opening of the year.
 Religious rituals were practiced to celebrate rebirth, rejuvenation, and fertility of the farmlands near the Nile River.

 - Over 3,000 years ago, during the reign of the Shang Dynasty, New Year was celebrated by the Chinese to mark the beginning of the spring planting season.
 According to legends, Nian, the mythical monster, preyed on villagers during this time of the year.

 - In order to frighten the monster, villagers started to decorate their homes with red paper trimmings and lights.
 During the 10th century, the 15-day festivities were celebrated with fireworks to eliminate bad spirits.
-Chinese New Year usually falls from late-January to early-February on the second new moon.
+Chinese New Year usually falls from late January to early February on the second new moon.